-A guest may present a confirmation number when no rooms are available.
-When overbooking produces more guests than rooms are available for, a guest is "walked" to another hotel that can provide accommodations.
-Although, when walking a guest with a reservation, the hotel is under no obligation to provide cab fare, pay for the room at the other property, provide telephone calls to allow the guest to notify people of a change of venue, pay for a meal, or provide a complimentary future stay, some hotels try to accommodate the guest in these ways to ensure positive guest relations.
-While the guest is usually not satisfied with the situation, he or she may accept the alternative accommodations as better than nothing.
+walked to another hotel, where the guest is provided with accommodations.
+Although, when walking a guest with a reservation, the hotel is under no obligation to provide cab fare, pay for the room at the other property, provide telephone calls to allow the guest to notify people of a change of venue, pay for a meal, or provide a complimentary future stay, some hotels will try to accommodate the guest to ensure positive guest relations.
+While the guest is usually not satisfied with this situation, he or she may accept the alternative accommodations as better than nothing.
 When the front office staff realizes that an overbooking situation is fast approaching, they should telephone nearby hotels to establish projected occupancy.